bioinf-benchmarking/mapping-benchmarking/Readme.md

 1) Look at the [latest benchmarking results](...).
 2) Run benchmarks locally for a given set of parameters.
-3) Contribute by adding read-mapper to this repository or changing configuration settings
+3) Contribute by adding read-mapper to this repository or changing configurations/settings

-Below, we provide in-detail guides for these options.
+Below are more detailed guides for these:

 ### Latest benchmarking results
 You will find the latest results [here]().
 If you want these to include other parameters/settings, feel free to edit the configuration files and make a pull-request (see guide further down).